dfamonteiro/blog/blog/content/posts/dotnet-trace-100-limit.md

     <figcaption>No spikes to be seen!</figcaption>
 </figure>

 _Et voilà!_ As if by magic, our spikes disappear and we now have perfectly flush function spans.
-But you and me both know there's no magic here: just a lot of very careful manipulation of trace events backed by our understanding of the Chromium trace format.
+But you and me both know there's no magic here: just a lot of very careful manipulation of trace events backed by our understanding of how these trace events are laid out in the trace file.